-Note(s): Compulsory for all students who take the French Studies programme (Major or Minor).
-This course is intended for students in their second third or fourth year of study.
+Note(s): Compulsory for all students who take the French Studies programme.
+This course is intended for students in the their second third or fourth year of study.
 Corequisite(s): FRF262 or equivalent.
 Semester: Usually offered every Winter.

 FRF347 Théories littéraires